TarynMcMillan/Tiny-Troves-of-Dev-Wisdom/README.md

 <p><b>Have a valuable tip, a clever shortcut, or a lesson learned in the trenches of development?
 Here's how you can contribute to this project.</p></b>
 <p>This project has been designed with non-Unity developers in mind.
 No knowledge of the Unity interface is required!
 </p>
-<p>To contribute to this project, simply add your name and piece of developer advice to a <code>Advice.txt</code> file in the repo.
+<p>To contribute to this project, simply add your name and piece of developer advice to the <code>Advice.txt</code> file in the repo.
 For a step-by-step guide on how to do this, please see the project's <a href="/CONTRIBUTING.md">Contributing Guide</a></p>
 <p>❤️ No matter where you are on your coding journey, there's a place for you here. ♥️ </p>
 <p>Before contributing, please review the project's <a href="/CODE_OF_CONDUCT.md">Code Of Conduct.</a></p>
 <h2>Credits 📜</h2>